nebulab/playbook/how-we-work/meetings.html.md

 Throughout the years we have built some best practices that help us make our meetings as effective as possible.

-For our meetings, we use [SoapBox](https://soapboxhq.com/), an app that gives us all the tools we need to run effective meetings: it manages the agenda, the notes and any todos that arise from the meeting.
+For our meetings, we use [Fellow](http://fellow.app), an app that gives us all the tools we need to run effective meetings: it manages the agenda, the notes and any todos that arise from the meeting.
 Everyone in the company has an account - if you don't have one already, ping @mettiu to get invited!
-While SoapBox is best used for recurring meetings, it also works well for one-offs.
+While Fellow is best used for recurring meetings, it also works well for one-offs.

 ## Organization of the meeting